LTUC/amman-dotnet-401d2/Curriculum/Class11/lab-alt/README.md

     - Upon posting back to the server, call the `Results` action to redirect to the results view.
 4. Views to generate the home page and search results
     - Use a form tag to accept user input
     - Use Tag Helpers to help redirect you from results page to the Home page.
-(HINT: the `_ViewImports.cshml` file may be required)
+(HINT: the `_ViewImports.cshtml` file may be required)
 5. Include HTML/CSS in your final product. **This is required.**
     - It doesn't have to be fancy, just make it look nice.
 6. Enable use of Static Files in your website and create a style sheet and incorporate some creativity into your application.